 Scam No.1 – License To Use Your Profile Data

-At the moment you sign up and start building your dating profile by uploading photographs and personal information, and customizing the profile, you have already granted FriendFinder.com the exclusive proprietary rights over any content posted on a public place of the site, which includes member’s profiles.
-Moreover, not only does FriendFinder.com have a right to take these information, but they have the exclusive right to reuse, change, and distribute your data to other dating sites within the same network, or give license to other dating sites and companies.
+At the moment you sign up and start building your dating profile by uploading photographs and personal information and customizing the profile, you have already granted FriendFinder.com the exclusive proprietary rights over any content posted on a public place of the site, which includes member’s profiles.
+Moreover, not only does FriendFinder.com have a right to take this information, but they have the exclusive right to reuse, change, and distribute your data to other dating sites within the same network, or give license to other dating sites and companies.

 Scam No.2 – Subscription Fees And Automatic Billing